 How to determine your flood risk?

 FEMA flood maps provide a way to examine the risk of flood to your property.
-You can search your property by typing in your address.
+You can search your property by typing in your address and looking at the flood zone designations on the map.
 However, these maps are not as exact as they might be and rely entirely on historical data, and thus may not represent changes in risk due to factors such as climate change or nearby development.
 FEMA maps are being updated in 2021.

 Another source is ClimateCheck, which offers a short and long term assessment of your flood risk, including how climate change could affect your property.
 A high risk score might prompt you to evaluate your insurance needs and seriously consider flood insurance.
 Simply, type in your address to get a detailed report.

 Another source is Flood Factor, which evaluates past floods, current risks, and future projections based on peer-reviewed research from leading flood modelers.
 Type in your address to access the Flood Factor data

 How to assess levels of damage from flooding